Andreas-S-D/andreas-s-d.github.io/README.md

-# welcome to my website, it is full of information about me, and my previous work.
+# welcome to my portfolio site, it is full of information about me, and my previous work.